 The information on these pages gives some guidance on common first aid situations.
 However, it is not a replacement for doing a first aid training course.
 Basic first aid courses are run regularly in most areas around the UK.
-St John Ambulance, British Red Cross and the NHS Ambulance Service all provide a selection of first aid courses.
+St John Ambulance, British Red Cross, NHS Ambulance Service and St. Andrews First Aid all provide a selection of first aid courses.

 Common accidents and emergencies